stidsborg/Cleipnir.ResilientFunctions/README.md

 See the prior “Sending customer emails”-code for a good example.

 ### Postponing an invocation
 Network communication is inherently unreliable.
-Thus, an executing function must handle unsuccessful communication with an external system.
+Thus, an executing function must be able to handle unsuccessful communication with an external system.

 A common strategy when facing network communication issues is to try again after a short period of time.
 As an inner function in the framework is ordinary C#-code the retry logic can reside inside the function itself, using a retry-framework such as Polly (https://github.com/App-vNext/Polly).
 However, if the delay between retries becomes too large it might be more beneficial to persist the function and fetch it again when it becomes eligible for execution again.
 This saves resources on the running instance as state is moved from memory to persistent storage.
 The framework supports this out-of-the-box.
 A function can be postponed simply by returning the intent from the inner function as follows:

 ```csharp
 return Postpone.For(TimeSpan.FromHours(1));